Posts in Category: TV History

 September 2, 1963…A Red Letter Days At CBS News

-On a Monday evening 53 years ago today, the first half hour network news show debuted.
+September 2, 1963, was a big day at CBS News.
+I was a Monday evening that the first half hour network news show debuted.
 From the CBS newsroom studio in the Graybar Building, adjacent to the Grand Central studios, Walter Cronkite reported for twice as long as anyone ever had on an evening news show.

 The next Monday, September 7, NBC’s “Huntley Brinkley Report” did the same.
 Compared to today, their 22 minutes were full of the news they thought you needed to know, as opposed to today’s news fare which is “news” they think you would like to see.